idexus/Sharp.UI/doc/advbindablepoperties.md

 For properties, you can use the following additional attributes

-- `[PropertyCallbacksAttribute(propertyChanged,validateValue,coerceValue,defaultValueCreator)]` to define callback names
+- `[PropertyCallbacks(propertyChanged,validateValue,coerceValue,defaultValueCreator)]` to define callback names
 - `[DefaultValue(value)]` to define default value

 ### Interface declaration